Dear Ms. Vicki,

 We have heard that we could lose medical benefits if he is not medically retired.
 Will I have to deliver my baby in a different hospital if I am not covered by Tricare?
 I would appreciate any help you can provide.

 I know this is very stressful.
 It's causing a lot of anxiety, and rightfully so.

 Because your husband has more than eight years of active service, as you said earlier, he may be medically retired or he may be medically separated with severance pay.
 The benefits he retains will depend on which separation he receives.

-With a separation and severance pay, he won't keep his current benefits, but if he is medically retired he could keep all of his benefits based on his disability rating, and you will keep your military benefits, based on the amount of time you have been married to your husband.
+With a separation and severance pay, he won't keep his current benefits.
+But if he is medically retired, he could keep all of his benefits based on his disability rating, and you would keep your military benefits, based on the amount of time you have been married to your husband.

 An MEB can take a long time -- months if not more than a year, from what people have told me.

 While you are waiting, you and your husband should start strategizing and making plans for what your life will be after the Air Force.
 You need to plan for where you will live, what kind of employment you will seek, and whether either or both of you will continue your education.

 I know this is not a situation you want to be in because you have a child and you're expecting another soon.
 I encourage you to start planning your future now and to enlist the help of close family and friends who will be supportive.

 Please keep in touch with me and let me know how you are doing.
 I will be thinking of you.